ddwalk77/FDIP/README.md

 ## Analysis of Results
 In summary, as expected from the data analysis and exploration, no further insights were gained and accuracy is low.
 Accuracy expectation would be at least 90% to ensure we are not matching by default, preferably higher.
-Results are no better than a guess of the top value counts, which is demonstrated in the confusion matrix for Random Forest predicting UNITS CATEGORY using the top two features.
+A summary of the results from all of the algorithms implemented is provided in Results.ipynb.
+Results are no better than a guess of the top value counts, which is best demonstrated in the confusion matrix for Random Forest predicting UNITS CATEGORY using the top two features.
 The confusion matrix demonstrates that the algorithm is ignoring all categories except the top value count category of one.
 As revealed in the data analysis section, the top value count category of one is 61.63% of information.
 This algorithm has an accuracy of 61.64%, therefore the